callistachang/TapTalk/README.md

 3. Make sure that [Python 3](https://www.python.org/downloads/) is installed on your machine.

 4. Run the server by double-clicking `run.bat`.
-If there is an error, try editing the file and change `py` to `python`.
+If there is an error, try editing the file by changing `py` to `python`.

-The server should now be running on `http://127.0.0.1/8000/admin`.
+The server should now be running on `http://127.0.0.1/8000`.

 ### Notes